ToddBradley/terranborderlands/stories/adventure-seeds.md

 ### Experiment 358G/6

-Malek has the body of the "space bear" on ice back at the Zephyros warehouse.
-According to Director Jonas Karrim of Cikavac Meditech and captain of the Laboratory Ship Nakatomi...

-> Experiment 358G/6 is a bilaterally symmetrical warm-blooded creature with gray skin and some fur.
-Testing shows that it is an artificial genetic hybrid - a cross between a common animal (a dog) on Terra and a common animal from Keid (now part of the Reticulan Technate).

-Director Karrim has offered 10,000 Cr for the remainder of corpse, intact.

-From **Episode 101 - Wreck in the Ring**, Malek knows that the experiment belonged to Devanter Genetics, a genetic research company that still exists.
+From **Episode 101 - Wreck in the Ring**, Malek knows that Experiment 358G/6 belonged to Devanter Genetics, a genetic research company that still exists.

 Some questions for the curious: